A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Introduction

-In this letter, we provide a novel architecture that enables the encoding of arbitrary Ising models, while requiring only 2-local interactions, where every qubit is linked to other 3 qubits at most.
-We develop this architecture step by step from a decomposition of the original problem in terms of triads of qubits, and in doing so we naturally arrive at a family of alternative formulations of the original problem of independent interest, which were independently studied in \cite{fujii_energy_2022, fujii_eigenvalue-invariant_2023} and are further discussed in Appendix A.
+In this work we provide an architecture that enables encoding arbitrary Ising models (schemed in Fig.~\ref{fig:full_scheme_N5}).
+It requires only $N(N-2)$ qubits, ferromagnetic constraints and 2-local interactions.
+Remarkably, in our proposal every qubit is linked to other three physical qubits at most.
+We develop this architecture step by step from a decomposition of the original problem in terms of triangles of logical variables.
+Our construction naturally performs a change of variables of the original logical problem, which has implications for QA on the logical level further discussed in Appendix~\ref{sec:factorised_encoding}.
+A different discussion constrained to this change of logical variables is found in \cite{fujii_energy_2022, fujii_eigenvalue-invariant_2023}.